udhaymanhas/real-time-db-monitor-using-MEAN/README.md

   Then open a mongo shell instance by running 'mongo' in other terminal.

-  It will connect you to Primary node of the replica set created earlier and prompt should be similar to test:PRIMARY>
+  It will connect you to Primary node of the replica set and prompt should be similar to test:PRIMARY>

   Under this propmt run